pnp/cli-microsoft365/docs/manual/docs/cmd/spo/contenttype/contenttype-remove.md

 `--verbose`|Runs command with verbose logging `--debug`|Runs command with debug logging

-!!! important
-    Before using this command, log in to a SharePoint Online site, using the [spo login](../login.md) command.

 ## Remarks

-To remove a content type, you have to first log in to a SharePoint site using the [spo login](../login.md) command, eg. `spo login https://contoso.sharepoint.com`.

 If the specified content type is in use by a list and cannot be removed, you will be returned the error: _Another site or list is still using this content type._ SharePoint will not allow a content type to be removed unless any dependent objects are also emptied from the recycle bin including the second-stage recycle bin.